 Animation from the digital world is used in video games, movies, and many other applications.
 We see it all the time but rarely know how it is done.
 Animation in general uses a series of images that when put together, they appear in our minds as movement.
 Before computers, animation had to be created entirely by hand.
 Each and every clip must be drawn out.
 Now, with computers, keyframes can be made, and the computer can fill in the inbetween frames through interpolation.

 3D modeling programs used in architecture and design have an animation capability.
 Most animations in these programs are walk through animations.
 Several views of the scene are chosen, and the computer will fill in the motion between these views.
 Other types of animation can make specific parts of a model move, much like the characters in movie animation.
 This is the type of animation I will learn for my project.
-Using my furniture design form last semester, I will create an animation to show how tBoldhe individual parts move.
+Using my furniture design form last semester, I will create an animation to show how the individual parts move.

 Method